-When you’re preparing to change the world, traditional group instruction isn’t enough.
+When you are preparing to change the world, traditional group instruction is not enough.
 The Dana Juett Residency combines practical sessions with local business, social, and civic leaders with opportunities to build meaningful new connections and work that makes a direct impact on our community.

-Throughout the program, residents have the opportunity to:
+Throughout the program, residents will have the opportunity to:

 - Work hands-on in workshops